George0097/JavaCalculator/README.md

-A basic calculator project written in Java.
+a basic calculator project written in Java.